DuncanSchouten/barber-jekyll/_works/cgph.markdown

 ### Challenge #1 - Simplify information architecture and navigation

 #### Problem: complex original site architecture
-Despite the relatively small scale of the original site, a review of its information architecture revealed a surprising complex structure:
+Despite the relatively small scale of the original site, a review of its information architecture revealed a surprisingly complex structure:

 ![Original site information architecture](/uploads/CGPH-old-IA.png)

 #### Solution: simplify, focusing on core user needs
-After presenting the original site map to stakeholders and ascertaining that none had an interest in adding new content, all agreed that a simpler structure was needed.
+After presenting the original site map to stakeholders, all agreed that a simpler structure was needed.

-I then reviewed usage statistics in Google Analytics to determine the most popular pages of the original site and identify common user flows, giving insight on how to best organize the new information architecture.
+I reviewed usage statistics in Google Analytics to determine the most popular pages of the original site and identify common user flows, giving insight on how to best organize the new information architecture:

-Several principles guided my revised structure:
-* Give greater hierarchal prominence to high-performing sections of the original site.
-* Wherever possible, ensure that each page has the potential to support one or more business goals.
-* Ensure that essential information is in its most contextually relevant location, rather than grouped under a catch-all FAQ.
-* Label navigational elements and page titles according to the primary tasks, interests, and/or needs of the key audiences (e.g. “request booking”, “weddings”, “meetings and events”, etc.).
-* Remove pages only intended for confirmed clients (e.g. information on usage policies for the venue) from the global architecture and block these pages from search engines.
-* Create tailored, individual pages in cases where similar content is being served to multiple target audiences (e.g. information on preferred vendors for both weddings and business event), rather than sending all audiences to a single page with information irrelevant to their needs.
-* If the venue does not have the resources to ensure that they can regularly create and publish blog content, then remove this aspect of the site.
-* If possible, reduce the navigational hierarchy to no more than two levels (e.g. no third-tier navigational elements).

 ![New site information architecture](/uploads/CGPH-new-IA.png)

+Among the principles guided that guided my revised structure were:
+* Giving greater hierarchal prominence to high-performing sections of the original site.
+* Ensuring that each page supports business goals.
+* Labeling navigational elements and page titles according to the primary tasks, interests, and/or needs of the key audiences (e.g. “request booking”, “weddings”, “meetings and events”, etc.).
+* Removing pages only intended for confirmed clients (e.g. information on usage policies for the venue) from the global architecture and blocking these pages from search engine indexing

 {::options parse_block_html="true" /}
 <div class="callout left-highlight bottom-margin">